RUSH-LAB/LSHUniqueEntityEstimator/README.md

 ```
 *Noted in the delimiter option, the default delimiter for "--goldstan" file is ",", if your file uses different delimiter, which needs to be set here.

 The output of this will be the ratio of samples produces from step 2, estimation of the number of unique records in the data set (Restaurant.csv in this example).
-The output should look like the case below:
+The output will appear as the following:

 Example output: